Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 This almost warrants documenting as an entire adventure in itself.
 Navigating Indian train stations can be intense.
 But there are also smaller stations and stops where you will be offered help and food and a place to sit (even if you weren’t looking for it).

-For us, we started off this trip departing from Kolkata Railway Station (Howrah) which is enormous.
+Kolkata Railway Station (Howrah) is enormous.
 But it functions like clockwork with systems that have been improved upon and working for decades.
-(Albeit that is if you can find your name on the typewriter-printed paper charts pinned to wall to allocate seating!).
+Albeit that is if you can find your name on the typewriter-printed paper charts pinned to wall to allocate seating!

 There are ticket booking lines, electronic arrival and departure screens, an enquiry booth, security checks, shops and stalls, bathrooms, waiting rooms and the sound of chai wallahs making their call.

-And there is often a waiting room for customers booked in any of the AC classes.
-This will be signposted but otherwise ask at an enquiry counter (or any security guard will point you in the right direction).
-It is sometimes called a ‘retiring room’…
+• Tip: There is often a waiting room for customers booked in any of the AC Class.
+It is sometimes called a ‘Retiring Room’…

 Eating breakfast in the AC waiting room at Jodhpur Railway Station traveling by train in India.